nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding an Appointment : `addA`

-Add appointment to an existing patient with the specified `PatientId` and doctor with the specified `DoctorId` in the MedDict database in address book.
+Adds an appointment to an existing patient with the specified `PatientId` and doctor with the specified `DoctorId` in the MedDict database in address book.

-Format: `addA [x/DateTime] [z/PatientId] [z/DoctorId] …​`
+Format: `addA x/DATE_TIME z/PATIENT_ID z/DOCTOR_ID …​`

 * **Patient Id**: Must be valid, present in the MedDict database, and an _even integer_ (0, 2, 4, …​).
 * **Doctor Id**: Must be valid, present in the MedDict database, and an _odd integer_ (1, 3, 5, …​).